Meet the People

 Molecular self-assembly is a promising route to build complex systems with unique biological functions.
 My current research interest focuses on engineering smart nanodevices using nature’s toolkit, particularly DNA and peptides for photonic and biological applications. stanwar1 [at] jhu.edu

-Graduate Students
+PHD Students

 Pooja Anantha